 The kidneys -the two bean sized organs filter out wastes and fluid from your blood.
-When the kidneys cannot filter the blood the way it should, kidney diseases occur.
+When the kidneys cannot filter the blood the way they should, kidney diseases occur.
 Treatments like kidney transplants and dialysis are available.
 But, kidney transplants are often not a feasible option due to the non-availability of organ.
-Other kidney problems are kidney stones, kidney cysts, kidney injury and kidney infections.
+Stem cell therapy for kidney failure, kidney problems, kidney stones, kidney cysts, and kidney injury.

 People with high blood pressure and diabetes are at a higher risk of kidney disease.
-Each kidney contains about 1 millions tiny filtering units called nephrons.
-Kidney disease is caused when these nephrons is scarred or injured.
+Each kidney contains about 1 million tiny filtering units called nephrons.
+Kidney disease is caused when these nephrons are scarred or injured.
 In high blood pressure, the blood vessels of kidneys, heart and brain is damaged.
 This is especially dangerous to your kidneys.

 Kidney disorders may be “acute” or “chronic”.
 Acute kidney failure occurs when the kidneys suddenly lose the ability to eliminate excess salts, fluids, and waste materials from the blood.
 The most common reasons of acute kidney failure are:

 - Acute Tubular Necrosis (ATN)

 - Toxic kidney injury from poisons or certain medications